Estimate seeding infections using a random walk model

 - rel_change_prior_sigma

-object to which the above model specifications should be added.
-Default is an empty model given bymodeldata_init()
+- A - modeldataobject to which the above model specifications should be added.
+Default is an empty model given by- modeldata_init().
+Can also be an already partly specified model returned by other- EpiSewermodeling functions.

 Value